anabrid/the-analog-thing-docs/rst/computing_elements/THAT_elements/integrator.rst

 HALT
 ~~~~

-The **HALT mode** allows a (short) interuption of the simulation at any point in time.
+The **HALT mode** allows a (short) interruption of the simulation at any point in time.
 Therefore **r** is set to 1 and **h** is set to 0.

 In this mode the inputs no longer effect the circuit, instead the last value just before switching **h** is hold at the inverter output.

 This is very usefull for diagnostic purposes.

-**Note: Due to leak currents and not ideal amplifiers the HALT mode cannot be hold indefinetly.
+**Note: Due to leak currents and not ideal amplifiers the HALT mode cannot be held indefinetly.
 The value will (slowly) change over time.**